 Satellite Earth Observation (EO) technology has major potential to inform and facilitate international development work in a globally consistent manner.
 Since 2008, the European Space Agency (ESA) has worked closely together with the International Financing Institutions (IFIs) and their client countries to harness the benefits of EO in their operations and resources management.
-ESA’s new initiative ‘Earth Observation for Sustainable Development (EO4SD)’ aims to integrate EO based products and services as ‘best-practice’ information in the planning and implementation of the development projects, programmes and activities of the IFI’s and their respective Client States.
+ESA’s EO4SD initiative ‘Earth Observation for Sustainable Development’ aims to achieve progressive uptake of satellite based environmental information in the planning and implementation of the development projects, programmes and activities of the IFI’s and their respective Client States.
 The EO4SD programme consists of 3 subprojects addressing the following top-priority areas: 1) Urban Development 2) Agriculture and Rural Development and 3) Water Resources Management.

-eLEAF is leading a consortium of 8 European partners to implement the Agriculture and Rural Development cluster of the EO4SD.
+eLEAF is leading a consortium of 7 European partners to implement the Agriculture and Rural Development cluster of the EO4SD (To visit project website click logo on the right).
 The overall objective of this project is (i) to clearly demonstrate to IFIs and their Client States that using EO based services can be measurably enhance the effectiveness of their technical and financial investments in developing countries to reduce poverty and increase economic growth; and subsequently (ii) to increase uptake and usage of EO data and information at all stages of the programme cycle.

 The consortium recently concluded Phase I (2016-2017) which was dedicated to the stakeholders’ engagement and requirements consolidation.
 In phase II (2017-2019) the focus is on EO information production, delivery and capacity building with the users to ensure that the information brings benefit to operational activities.